MoultDB/moultdb-api/README.md

     - main class: org.moultdb.api.MoultdbApiApplication.java
     - use classpath module: moultdb-api

-2. Set properties in `moultdb-api/src/main/resources/application.properties`:
+2. Set empty properties in `moultdb-api/src/main/resources/application.properties` such as `spring.datasource.username`.
-    - `spring.datasource.username`
-    - `spring.datasource.password`
 **WARNING: These properties should not be commited as they should not be available on GitHub**

 3. Run the application:
    Run > Run 'moultdb-api'

 ## How to build the API war be deployed on server
-1. Set properties in `moultdb-api/src/main/resources/application.properties`:
+1. Set empty properties in `moultdb-api/src/main/resources/application.properties` such as `spring.datasource.username`.
-- `spring.datasource.username`
-- `spring.datasource.password`
+   **

 **WARNING: These properties should not be commited as they should not be available on GitHub**